 If you are not able to fast from food due to health or medical reasons, there are other various types of fast you can do (eg, fast from sugar, caffeine, social media, gaming, etc.).
-There is also a social mercy dimension to fasting during Lent as well.
-We are encouraged to practice acts of mercy in social outreach and social justice.
-(Isaiah 58:1-11) This is why as we fast this year, we also practise giving towards the Methodist Welfare Services.
 It is basically turning away from indulgences and turning to God.